Central Disputes and Complaints Desk

 lodging an official complaint or submitting a letter of objection.

-- You can submit an official complaint about the course of events at Tilburg University on line on this site.
-For example, you are not satisfied with the behavior of an individual teacher or employee or the quality of services provided.
+- You can submit an official complaint about the course of events at Tilburg University online on this site if, for example, you are not satisfied with the behavior of an individual teacher or employee or the quality of services provided.

 - If there is a group of students with the same complaint, please submit a joint complaint on behalf of the whole group rather than a series of individual complaints.

-- We strongly recommend informing the Programme Committee or Faculty Council if you have any complaints regarding courses and tuition, especially if you are not the only student who feels strongly about the matter.
+- We strongly recommend informing the Program Committee or School Council if you have any complaints regarding courses and tuition, especially if you are not the only student who feels strongly about the matter.
 It is worth bearing in mind that there are a number of student participation committees that represent student interests in particular.

-You can appeal against all written decisions made by examining boards and examiners concerning among others examination results, exemptions, special examination arrangements, admission to examinations, binding study advice, results of the university entrance examinations and mandatory recommendations.
+You can appeal against all written decisions made by examining boards and examiners concerning, among other things, examination results, exemptions, special examination arrangements, admission to examinations, binding study advice,and the results of the university entrance examinations.
 More information about lodging an appeal.

 - Objection: Objections and Appeals Advisory Committee (CABB)

-If you do not agree with a decision taken by or on behalf of the Executive Board, you can bring an objection against it.
-For example you don't agree with the rate of the tuition fee or the refusal to support you financially according to the regulations.
-Your letter of objection will be sent to the Objections and Appeals Advisory Committee (CABB), which advices the Exectutive Board about the decision to be taken on the objection.
+If you do not agree with a decision made by or on behalf of the Executive Board, you can bring an objection against it, for example, if you do not agree with the rate of the tuition fee or the level of the management participation grant awarded to you.
+Your letter of objection will be sent to the Objections and Appeals Advisory Committee (CABB), which advises the Exectutive Board about the decision to be made on the objection.
 More information about lodging an objection.

-- Facility Services (malfunction/failure reports regarding blinds, cleaning services, lighting, doors, bathrooms)
+- Facility Services (malfunction/failure reports regarding blinds, cleaning services, lighting, doors, toilets)

 - Food, meals, restaurants, (opening times) coffee rooms etc..